Introducing Crookwell

 This all depends on the size of the battery system, however for example the 13.5kWh Tesla Powerwall 2 can provide more than half of the daily power required for a typical 4 person home, which uses approximately 20kWh according to the CSIRO.
 These batteries can also run air conditioning systems, depending on other power loads in the home.
 It isn’t too far to say that a home could be self sufficient from the grid if an adequate PV array is connected.

 Home battery installations are incredibly safe, thanks to Australia’s strict standards and regulations.
-You can, however it is important that you purchase a reputable brand, make sure it is installed by a licensed professional in the correct way, maintained regularly and disposed of properly at the end of life.
+It is however important that you purchase a reputable brand, make sure it is installed by a licensed professional in the correct way, maintained regularly and disposed of properly at the end of life.

 What about my EV Battery?